Skip to content

 When it comes to internet browsers, are you at the head of the pack or are you still lagging behind with out-of-date versions?

-An important part of our work here at Core is ensuring that the websites and web applications that we build work in all major web browsers - but what exactly does that mean?
+An important part of our work here at CORE is ensuring that the websites and web applications that we build work in all major web browsers - but what exactly does that mean?

 Some companies and organisations are way behind when it comes to issuing their personnel with up-to-date versions of browsers and there’s always a few stragglers amongst the general public.